Improving physical self-determination

 Mobile teams for rural areas

 The skills of state health authorities are being bolstered, for example through further training of staff.
 The project supports public health institutions in offering qualified services relating to reproductive health, primarily tailored to young people.
-In remote regions, mobile teams provide education, awareness and service delivery.
-This is aimed in particular at low-education women living in rural areas.
+In remote, rural regions, mobile teams provide education, awareness and service delivery especially for low-education women.
 Contraceptives are also dispensed, supported by social marketing.
 The project also promotes awareness-raising measures and dialogue formats for the prevention of gender-based violence and counselling for victims of sexual violence.
-The project thus contributes to achieving UN Development Goals 3 (Good health and well-being) and 5 (Gender equality).